Après ski sweaters and clothing

 Icewear clothing for winter sports includes everything from snow pants to gloves to every imaginable layering option.
 The Icewear Magasin store has an even bigger selection, including other brands that sell related products.

-For skiing, wool sweaters serve the purpose of keeping you warm as an insulation layer as well as showing off picture-perfect Nordic ski sweater patterns and designs at the après ski party.
+For skiing, wool sweaters serve the purpose of keeping you warm as an insulation layer as well as showcasing traditional, picture-perfect Nordic ski sweater patterns and designs at the après ski party.

 Skiing in Iceland

 Did you know there are 46 Icelandic words for snow?
 It’s no wonder.
-Iceland might not be the first destination on the map when skiers look up ski slopes, but for tourists or locals who visit Iceland for any reason, the local skiing options do not disappoint.
+Iceland might not be the first destination on the map when skiers look up ski slopes, but for tourists or locals who visit Iceland for winter sports, the local skiing options do not disappoint.

-Some of the ski destinations in Iceland are even more magical due to their less raucous popularity when compared to the likes of Germany or France.
+Some of the ski destinations in Iceland are even more magical because they're hidden gems; you won't have to wait in lines like you would in Germany or France.
 Skiing locations in Iceland to look into include:

 The real benefit of skiing in Iceland is that the whole experience—from slope side to the après ski party—is more intimate.
-Skiers meet others who share the same interests and spirit of adventure.
-What better opportunity, then, to party it up with kindred skiers?
+Skiers meet others who share the same interests and spirit of adventure, and true friendships are born.

 Posted in October 2022